asyncapi/parser-js/README.md

 }
 ```

 To parse a stringified document into an AsyncAPIDocument instance, you must use the static `AsyncAPIDocument.parse(...stringifiedDoc)` method.
 It isn't compatible with the native `JSON.parse()` method.
-It replaces the given references pointed by [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) path with `$ref:` prefix to the original objects.
+It replaces the given references pointed by the [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) path, with an `$ref:` prefix to the original objects.

 A few advantages of this solution:
 - The string remains as small as possible due to the use of [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901).